leonidya/Coloring-Problem-and-CHATGPT/README.md

 ![image](https://github.com/leonidya/Coloring-Problem-and-CHATGPT/assets/53173112/0b2238ab-b6fe-404d-8412-c3736833d0e3)

-This modeling can be used in different fields and give some additional insights, for example:
+Some insights:
+1. First, this simulation provides some human behavior insights - agents behave like humans - think about it, what if I want to order 32 people in a certain way, will it be easy?
+Especially when I'm only looking at a friend from the left and right.
+In addition, it is enough for one member to change his place, it destroys the whole order and everything starts again.
+Some think happen in Economic Networks: In economics, the network of trade between countries influences global economic dynamics.
+For instance, a disturbance in one part of the network (like an economic crisis in one country) can have ripple effects throughout the network (another example is Ecological Networks).

-1. The initial graph has a huge influence on how fast the problem will be solved.
+2. The initial graph has a huge influence on how fast the problem will be solved.
 Some things happen in social networks, where structure has a strong influence on behavior.
 For instance, your circle of friends (your immediate network structure) greatly influences your behavior, opinions, and even your health habits.
-2. It demonstrates that if the system becomes more complex it more hard to ChatGPT to solve it.
-The same thing happens with people, it's more had to arrange a large number of people in some structure or way of thinking (for example theater).
+3. It demonstrates that if the system becomes more complex it more hard to ChatGPT to solve it.
+The same thing happens with people, it's more had to arrange a large number of people in some structure or way of thinking.
 More information also didn't solve the problem.
-3. One node decision can have an impact on the all the system.
-For example Economic Networks: In economics, the network of trade between countries influences global economic dynamics.
-For instance, a disturbance in one part of the network (like an economic crisis in one country) can have ripple effects throughout the network (another example is Ecological Networks).

-Other insights in progress....
+So can ChatGPT solve some more sophisticated problems?
+WELL... first I used ChatGPT 3.5 and not ChatGPT 4.0 version (You can receive an API only as trial and not everyone).
+Second is there is some problem with the temperature of the model, I tried to solved it by